juice-shop/pwning-juice-shop/part2/xss.md

 how hard it is to successfully place the XSS payload in the application.

-* Without utilizing the vulnerability behind another :star::star::star::star::star::star: challenge it is not possible to plant the XSS payload for this challenge
+* Without utilizing the vulnerability behind another ⭐⭐⭐⭐⭐⭐ challenge it is not possible to plant the XSS payload for this challenge
 * The mentioned "marketing collateral" might have been publicly advertised by the Juice Shop but is not necessarily part of its